ECFK75C8/hello-world/README.md

 Hi world!
 I am Francis Benson.
-A java, c++, python developer
-hoping to make a name for myself in artificial intelligence and neural networks.
+A java, c++, and python developer hoping to make a name for myself in the field of artificial intelligence and neural networks.